skyclouds2001/vite-template-sky/README.md

 # vite-template-sky

-An opinionated vite starter template for vue or react with a cli to generate template project.
+An opinionated vite starter template for vue or react with a CLI to generate template project.

 ## Usage